kuzzleio/sdk-csharp/doc/1/controllers/document/delete-by-query/index.md

 ## Return

-A JArray containing the ids of deleted documents.
+A JArray containing the IDs of deleted documents.

 ## Exceptions